opz0/terraform-azure-subnet/README.md

 ## Examples
 For detailed examples on how to use this module, please refer to the [example](https://github.com/cypik/terraform-azure-subnet/blob/master/_example) directory within this repository.

-## Author
+## Authors
 Your Name Replace **MIT** and **Cypik** with the appropriate license and your information.
 Feel free to expand this README with additional details or usage instructions as needed for your specific use case.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/cypik/terraform-azure-subnet/blob/master/LICENSE) file for details.
+This project is licensed under the **MIT** License - see the [LICENSE](https://github.com/cypik/terraform-azure-subnet/blob/master/LICENSE) file for details.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements